Team-Connect-4/LAP3_Backend/README.md

 ### Bugs

-- Every user result gets saved in the DB twice
+- Every user result gets saved in the DB twice (only in development)
 - Not all quiz text is reformatted to get rid of special/foreign characters

+### Future features

+- Add ability to create a dedicated "lobby" for up to four players using socket.io
+- Improve "separation of concerns" in JavaScript and React files
+- Increase test coverage